#PLENEY4EVER Campaign

 So Are Pleney Steeps Finished - Absolutely not!

-We’re simply reverting to the pre-COVID map.
+We’re simply reverting to a pre-COVID map.
 There are still steep trails.
 The essence of Pleney remains intact.
-Nothing meaningful has been lost—yet.
+Nothing meaningful has been lost.
+We've been shredding since the lifts opened and it's still incredible up there.

 *UPDATE 18.06.25*